PenguLoader/spotify-gateway/README.md

 window.open(url);
 ```
 - Check out [scopes here](https://developer.spotify.com/documentation/general/guides/authorization/scopes), leave with empty to access public data only.
-- If redirect URI is empty, you will get response directly from this endpoint and ignore the next step.
+- If redirect URI is empty, you will get response directly from `/callback` endpoint and ignore the next step.

 After authorized, the web browser will redirect to your set redirect URI.
 Decode and parse the base64 data to get **access token** and **refresh token**:
 ```